kishorrit/MLF/Chapter 7.md

 A good way to understand Q-learning is to compare playing Catch with playing chess.

-In both games you are given a state, $S$.
+In both games you are given a state, $s$.
 With chess, this is the positions of the figures on the board.
 In Catch, this is the location of the fruit and the basket.

-The player then has to take an action, $A$.
+The player then has to take an action, $a$.
 In chess, this is moving a figure.
 In Catch, this is to move the basket left or right, or remain in the current position.

-As a result, there will be some reward $R$, and a new state $S’$.
+As a result, there will be some reward $r$, and a new state $s'$.

 The problem with both Catch and chess is that the rewards do not appear immediately after the action.

 In Catch, you only earn rewards when the fruits hit the basket or fall on the floor, and in chess you only earn a reward when you win or lose the game.
 This means that rewards are sparsely distributed.
-Most of the time, $R$ will be zero.
+Most of the time, $r$ will be zero.

 When there is a reward, it is not always a result of the action taken immediately before.
 Some action taken long before might have caused the victory.
 Figuring out which action is responsible for the reward is often referred to as the credit assignment problem.